joergschwarzwaelder/hhc2023/README.md

 The player can move between the islands with a ship, which can also be used for fishing (objectives 23 and 24) and boat racing.
-![Minimap of the Geese Islands](https://github.com/joergschwarzwaelder/hhc2023/blob/main/images/minimap.png) It turned out that Jack create
+![Minimap of the Geese Islands](https://github.com/joergschwarzwaelder/hhc2023/blob/main/images/minimap.png) It turned out that Jack recruited Wombley Cube and created the AI ChatNPT and make Santa and the Elves move to the Geese islands and Jack has a geostationary satellite there (on North Pole this is not

 [Online Game](https://2023.holidayhackchallenge.com/)